elct9620/autoflux/README.md

 workflow.run(system_prompt: 'Help user to solve the problem')
 ```

+When receive "exit" from the user, the workflow transition to the stop state.

 ### Agent

 The agent is an adapter to the LLM model.
 You can ihnerit the `Autoflux::Agent` class to implement your own agent.